etishor/etishor.github.io/_posts/2007-07-27-qmake-error-sible-braces-mismatch-sd.md

   </ol>
 </div>

 So if you see this error look for operators that might have a space inserted in the middle.
-Hope this will save somebody&#8217;s time.
+Hope this will save somebody's time.